-Pursuant to a plea bargain, the Respondent pleaded guilty to Charge 1, while Charges 2 and 3 were taken into consideration for purposes of sentencing.
+Pursuant to a plea bargain, the Respondent pleaded guilty to Charge 1, while Charge 2 was taken into consideration for purposes of sentencing.

 In sentencing, the Disciplinary Committee ("DC") was of the view that the case involved a serious matter as it also concerned a breach of immigration laws and impacted public security.
 The Due Diligence Checks required under the PSM generally mirror that required under the Immigration Act (Cap.
 133).
 A strong signal should be sent to salespersons that it is crucial for the Due Diligence Checks to be performed before facilitating a lease to a foreign tenant.
-The DC considered that the Respondent had an additional charge (i.e. Charge 3) that involved dishonesty and ought to receive a different sentence from that meted to Salesperson X (i.e. the Respondent in S/N 1/2018).